ulinja/gobatmon/README.md

 # Gobatmon

-Gobatmon is a very simple battery level monitoring daemon for Linux systems.
+Gobatmon is a simple battery level monitoring daemon for Linux systems.

-It keeps an eye on the current charge level of the battery in your laptop and triggers desktop notifications warning you about low charge.
+It keeps an eye on the current charge level of the battery in your laptop and triggers desktop notifications to warn you if your battery is low.

-If charging with AC power or above 20% charge, you will see no notifications.
-If running on battery power and below 20% / 10% charge, you will receive a low battery / very low battery notification every 10 minutes / 5 minutes respectively.
-That's it.
+Gobatmon is super-low on resources to conserve CPU cycles and thus battery life.

 **System requirements:**